yoesk8/portfolio-2-bitcoin-quiz/README.md

 ___
 # Features

 The website consists of 3 pages.
-One of which is divided into 3 sections.
+One of which includes the Quiz game to be played.
 Every page and section is accessible from the navigation menu.

 The website has below features:

 ## Navigation bar

 * #### Navigation bar is visible on the top of each website.
-It is responsive and will adapt to mobile devices by a change into a burger menu.
+It is responsive and by default collapsed into a burger menu.
 * Navigation scheme:

     * On left side there is a logo.
 It can be used as navigation link to the main page.
-    * On right side there are three links or a burger menu.
+    * On right side there are three links collapsed into a burger menu.
 It contains:
         * Home
+        * FAQ
         * Contact
-        * Gallery